Eating Disorder Treatment

-This post was written by Amanda Christenson, a former Utah Valley Counseling therapist who specialized in eating disorder therapy.
+This post was written by Amanda Christenson, a former Utah Valley Counseling therapist.

 The prison of an eating disorder can sometimes feel like a life sentence.
 It is a compilation of days that make up months and years of painful silence.
 Each day, rigid goals about food and exercise are made, labels of “never enough” “disgusting” and “weak” are reinforced, and secrecy breeds intense loneliness.
 Whatever version of disordered eating you may experience (restriction, bingeing, purging, chewing and spitting, negative body image, etc.), there is hope.
 About 20 million women and 10 million men in the U.S. will suffer from an eating disorder.
 But, 60% will make a full recovery with eating disorder therapy.

 As a therapist specialized in eating disorder therapy, I look across at a person I am meeting for the first time and feel that I already know a lot about them.
 I know that it took tremendous courage to overcome the common barriers to treatment and attend that first session.
 To ask for help, it is admitting that you haven’t been able to do it on your own.
 It is giving up the false sense of control that an eating disorder gives you.
 It is believing that you are worth more than the way you treat yourself.
 It is overcoming shame.
 It is facing the fear that becoming healthier will make you fat.
 And it is combating all of your rationalizations of “I’m just being health conscious” or “My eating issues aren’t bad enough to need professional help”.
 If you are unsure about having disordered eating, it’s okay to go in and say, “I have some concerns, I’m not quite sure, but something feels off” in the same way that you would go to a doctor to talk about having headaches.